The Dark Night of the Soul Unwrapped

 You’re welcome to contact The Dark Night of the Soul Unwrapped via email: [email protected]

 Fiona Robertson is the author of The Dark Night of the Soul: A Journey from Absence to Presence, and Eve Was a Realist: Poems for the Untamed Heart.
-She works one to one with people who are going through a dark night or spiritual emergency, accompanying them in this challenging terrain as they rediscover and deepen into their real selves.
+She meets with people who are going through a dark night or spiritual emergency, accompanying them in this challenging terrain as they rediscover and deepen into their real selves.
 She also offers a monthly dark night gathering group, and occasional workshops for therapists and counsellors.

 If you’ve enjoyed this episode, please subscribe and share.